aws-samples/ec2-spot-interrupter-cli/README.md

 ## Uninstall

 * Use your favorite terminal, change current directory to the downloaded repository folder.
-* Run the install script:
+* Run the uninstall script:

 ```bash
 sudo bash uninstall.sh